 For patients with pregnancy-related musculoskeletal problems

 If you have been referred for a pregnancy-related musculoskeletal condition including pelvic, back, rib or hip pain you will be sent this educational video.
 We advise you watch this and start implementing the advice straight away.
-If your symptoms are not improving after 2 weeks of following this.
-Please contact the department to arrange a one-to-one follow up with one of our specialist physiotherapists to tailor your treatment.
+You will be contacted by the department to arrange a one-to-one appointment with one of our specialist physiotherapists to tailor your treatment.

 The Women’s Health Class